dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/redshift-configs.md

 ### Limitations

-Below are current limitations that we hope to address in a future release.
+We hope to address the following limitations in a future release.
 #### Changing materialization from "materialized_view" to table or view

 Swapping a materialized view to be a table or view is not supported.
 The workaround is to manually drop the existing materialized view in the data warehouse before calling `dbt run` again.